home-assistant/developers.home-assistant/docs/entity_fan.md

 sidebar_label: Fan
 ---

 A fan entity is a device that controls the different vectors of your fan such as speed, direction and oscillation.
-Derive enitity platforms from ['homeassistant.components.fan.FanDevice'](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/fan/__init__.py).
+Derive entity platforms from ['homeassistant.components.fan.FanDevice'](https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/fan/__init__.py).

 ## Properties